RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/3D/SetIdentityMatrix/README.md

 # SetIdentityMatrix

 ## Description
-Sets the matrix of `MatID` to the identity state
+Sets the matrix of `MatID` to the identity state.

 ## Parameters
 - `MatID`
-The matrix to set the identity, valid matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP
+The matrix to set the identity, valid matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP.

 ## Return Value
 None.